 So, there you have it!
 An introduction to Leaky Skin as well as some practical tips on how to maintain your skin’s barrier.

-Dr Alexis practice in Kanata, and online, and is currently accepting new patients.
+Dr Alexis practices virtually, and is available to see patients who live in Ontario.
 Click here to book your appointment

 Naturopathic Medicine is covered by most extended health benefits